 Clairvest has a normal course issuer bid ("NCIB") outstanding enabling it to purchase up to 760,749 common shares during the 12-month period ending March 7, 2022.
-During the second quarter of fiscal 2022, the Company purchased and cancelled 100 shares under the current for a cost of \$6 thousand.
+During the third quarter of fiscal 2022, the Company purchased and cancelled 6,000 shares under the current NCIB for a cost of \$0.3 million.

-As at September 30, 2021, Clairvest had 15,058,301 common shares issued and outstanding (November 11, 2021 - 15,052,301).
+As at December 31, 2021 and February 10, 2022, Clairvest had 15,052,301 common shares issued and outstanding.

-No Non-Voting Shares had been issued as at September 30, 2021 and November 11, 2021.
+No Non-Voting Shares had been issued as at December 31, 2021 and February 10, 2022.
 The Non-Voting Shares, which have a two times preference over the common shares, were authorized as part of the new stock option program as described below.

 Options granted under the Non-Voting Option Plan are exercisable for Non-Voting Shares.
-As at September 30, 2021, 853,215 options had been granted under this plan since its inception.
+As at December 31, 2021, 853,215 options had been granted under this plan since its inception.
 The Non-Voting Option Plan has a cash settlement feature.
 Options granted under this plan vest at a rate of one-fifth of the grant at the end of each year over a five-year period.
-During the quarter ended June 30, 2021, 184,637 options were exercised, resulting in a \$15.7 million cash payment on these exercises which were paid during the quarter.
-As at September 30, 2021, 555,358 options were outstanding, 166,871 options of which had vested.
+As at December 31, 2021, 555,358 options were outstanding, 166,871 options of which had vested.

 The Company has an Employee Deferred Share Units ("EDSU") plan which provides, among other things, that participants may elect annually to receive all or a portion of their annual bonus amounts that would otherwise be payable in cash in the form of EDSUs.
 EDSUs may be redeemed for cash or for common shares of the Company in accordance with the terms of the plan.
 Clairvest is required to reserve one common share for each EDSU issued under the EDSU Plan.

-During the second quarter of fiscal 2022, the shareholders of the Company approved an amendment to the EDSU plan whereby the maximum number of Clairvest common shares reserved for the EDSU Plan has been increased to 350,000 common shares, which represented approximately 2.3% of the outstanding number of common shares.
-During the second quarter of fiscal 2022, 22,224 EDSUs were issued based on the terms and conditions of the EDSU plan.
-As at September 30, 2021, 179,711 EDSUs had been issued and were outstanding under the EDSU Plan.
+The maximum number of Clairvest common shares reserved for the EDSU Plan has been increased to 350,000 common shares, which represented approximately 2.3% of the outstanding number of common shares.
+As at December 31, 2021, 178,711 EDSUs had been issued and were outstanding under the EDSU Plan.